 Then I located the studs in the wall (using my trusty stud finder), and used green painters tape preserve their locations.

-The shelving unit was going to be bolted to the studs to make it stable.
+The garage shelving unit was going to be bolted to the studs to make it stable.

 Here’s the wall with the studs marked: